Peru (mainly Lima) has direct flights to and from cities all over the Americas, as well as continental Europe. Other locations require a connection.

-Located in the port city of Callao, Lima’s Aeropuerto Internacional Jorge Chávez has remodeled terminals sparkling with ample shopping and services.
+Located in the port city of Callao, Lima’s Aeropuerto Internacional Jorge Chávez has terminals sparkling with shopping and services.
 A major hub, it’s serviced by flights from North, Central and South America, and two regular direct flights from Europe (Madrid and Amsterdam).
-Check the airport website or call [tel]01-511-6055 for updated departure and arrival schedules for domestic and international flights.
-Cuzco has the only other airport with international service, to La Paz, Bolivia.
+Check the airport website or call for updated departure and arrival schedules for domestic and international flights.
+Cuzco has the only other airport with international services (within South America).

-Contacting a travel agent that specializes in Latin American destinations and shopping around for competing online fares can turn up cheaper tickets.
-Students with international student ID cards (ISIC is one widely recognized card) and anyone under 26 can often get discounts with budget or specialty travel agencies.
-A good option to check out is STA Travel, which has offices around the globe.
-The agency also supports Planeterra, a foundation for community development.
+Discounts Shopping around online can turn up cheaper tickets.
+Students with international student ID cards – the International Student Identity Card (ISIC) is one widely recognized card – and anyone under 26 years can often get discounts with budget or specialty travel agencies.
+A good option to check out is STA Travel (www.statravel.com), with offices around the globe.

-In Australia, agency South American Travel Centre specializes in travel to Latin America.
+South American Travel Centre In Melbourne, this agency specializes in travel to Latin America.

 There are direct flights to Lima from Toronto, but most trips require a connection in the US or Mexico City.

 There are direct flights from Amsterdam and Madrid, but connections through the USA, Central America or Colombia are often cheaper.

 There are direct flights to Peru from a large number of Latin American cities, including Bogotá, Leticia, Buenos Aires, Caracas, Guayaquil, La Paz, Mexico City, Panama City, Quito, Rio de Janeiro, San José (Costa Rica), Santiago (Chile) and São Paulo.

 LATAM, Copa and TACA are the principal Latin American airlines that fly to Lima.